Water Quality Monitoring

 Several of the data points in San Miguel de Allende were provided by the municipal water authority (SAPASMA).
 Caminos de Agua cannot guarantee their accuracy.
 Further, the locations of the SAPASMA sites are estimated as exact coordinates of the wells were not provided.

-Water Risk in the Independence Watershed
+Map of Water Risk in the Independence Watershed

 If you live in San Miguel de Allende and would like to volunteer to have your water tested to help us expand our map, email us at firstname.lastname@example.org for more information.
 Please note that due to our limited resources, we can only take one volunteer per colonia.